Enumeration of corner polyhedra and 3-connected Schnyder labelings: Relation to contact-systems of curves

 \begin{rk} Regarding the sets and their relations, $\cP_n$ corresponds to the set of free tricolored contact-systems with $n+3$ curves, and (for $a+b+c=n$) $\cP_{a,b,c}$ corresponds to the subset of those with $a+1$ red curves, $b+1$ blue curves, and $c+1$ green curves.
 On the other hand, $\tilde{\cS}_n$ corresponds to the set of rigid tricolored contact-systems with $n$ four-valent contact-points, equivalently, with $n+3$ curves (indeed, each four-valent contact-point is the tip of two inner curves, and each inner cuve has two tips that are four-valent); and (for $a+b=n+2$) $\tilde{S}_{a,b}$ corresponds to the subset of those having $a+1$ dark faces and $b-1$ light faces (including the outer one) for the canonical face-bicoloration of the underlying Eulerian map.
 Under the formulation as contact-systems, we clearly have a surjective mapping from $\tilde{\cS}_n$ to $\cP_n$.
 Since $\tilde{s}_n\geq p_n$ starts to be strictly larger from $n=8$, the smallest free contact-system that lifts to more than $1$ rigid contact-systems has size $n=8$.
 The one in $\cP_{2,3,3}$ is shown in Figure~\ref{fig:contacts_not_unique} (by rotation, there is also one in $\cP_{3,2,3}$ and one in $\cP_{3,3,2}$; there is no other one at size $8$, since $\tilde{s}_8-p_8=3$). \dotfill \end{rk}

-{\emph{Acknowledgements.} The authors thank Olivier Bernardi, Wenjie Fang, and Shizhe Liang for interesting discussions.
+{\emph{Acknowledgements.} The authors are grateful to the anonymous referee for very helpful suggestions.
+They also thank Olivier Bernardi, Wenjie Fang, Shizhe Liang, and Kilian Raschel for interesting discussions and bibliographic pointers.
 The authors are partially supported by the project ANR-16-CE40-0009-01 (GATO) and the project ANR-20-CE48-0018 (3DMaps). \'EF is also partially supported by the project ANR19-CE48-011-01 (COMBIN\'E).